Egon Müller: Motorcycle speedway

 Following the 1983 World Final, rumours surfaced that West German officials had given Müller extra practice time on the 400 m Norden track that the other riders were not given.
 Other rumours also surfaced that many of the riders believed that the track had been prepared more like a long track in order to give Müller an advantage, with the track actually receiving a grade by the tractor after each race.
 In commentary for British television, 1976 World Champion Peter Collins noted that the Motodrom that day was more like a Grass track than a regular speedway which definitely suited the West German.

 Just two weeks after his 1983 World Championship win, Müller was reportedly involved in a motor accident on the Autobahn where he wrote off his Porsche.
 The accident saw him spend a couple of days in hospital with minor leg injuries.
 Just one week following this, he competed in the 1983 World Long Track final in Czechoslovakia.
 Müller went on to ride in the 1984 and 1985 World Finals but could not replicate his 1983 win, finishing in 14th place with just 3 points from his five rides on each occasion.

+In 1987, while crossing the road in Amsterdam, he was hit by a car and broke his kneecap.
+This affected his career and he concentrated on longtrack afterwards.